 In this case, this type of approach could be applied as aid to the DSS generation of new configuration files.
-Several solutions proposed could be gathered and applied a genetic algorithm to produce new better solutions performing combination and mutations operations.
-One aspect that might occur, is the generation of solutions that are not viable, representing a deficient set of that might occur, is the generation of solutions that are not viable, representing a deficient set of genes the maps a not possible solution.
+Several solutions proposed could be gathered and applied a genetic algorithm

-This approach could be a one possibility of the huge number of artificial intelligence method that could be applied for the solution reaching, and DSS aiding in the decision-making process.
+- to produce new better solutions performing combination and mutations operations.
+One aspect - 8 that might occur, is the generation of solutions that are not viable, representing a deficient set of genes the maps a not possible solution. - 10 This approach could be a one possibility of the huge number of artificial intelligence method that could be applied for the solution reaching, and DSS aiding in the decision-making process.